thomrommens/simplefactory/ad-ip-acg/README.md

 ## Misc add
-directory = always WorkSpace directory here
+directory = always WorkSpace directory here; explain technically

 #   - if you *create* IP ACGs, you don't know the 'id' yet.